Border Gateway Protocol Complexity

 Simplified Security Management

-Contrary to what one might expect, microsegmentation can actually simplify security management for organizations.
+Contrary to what one might expect, microsegmentation can simplify security management for organizations.
 With a traditional security approach, managing complex network policies and access controls can be challenging, especially as networks grow in size and complexity.
 Microsegmentation simplifies this process by breaking the network into smaller, more manageable segments.
 Security policies can be easily defined and enforced at the segment level, reducing the complexity of managing security across the entire network.

-Data Center Micro Segmentation
+Data Center Micro-Segmentation

 What is Layer 2?
 And why do we need it?
 Layer 2 is the layer that allows adjacent network devices to exchange frames.
 Every layer 2 technology has at least three components: